Child Support & Spousal Maintenance (Nafaqa) in Saudi Arabia

 What is this right?

-• Spousal maintenance: The husband must provide his wife with housing, food, clothing, and medical care during the marriage and during the iddah period after divorce.
+• Spousal maintenance: The husband must provide housing, food, clothing, and medical care during the marriage and during the iddah period after divorce.

 • Child support: The father must financially support his children until the son becomes self-supporting and until the daughter marries (or indefinitely if she cannot support herself).

-• Amount: The court determines nafaqa based on the father's financial ability and the child's needs, considering the family's standard of living.
+• Amount: The court determines nafaqa based on the father's financial ability and the child's actual needs, considering the family's prior standard of living.

-• Mut'a compensation: A wife who is divorced without cause may receive mut'a (consolation payment) in addition to her mahr and iddah maintenance.
+• Mut'a compensation: A wife divorced without cause receives mut'a (consolation payment) in addition to mahr and iddah maintenance — now a codified right, not discretionary.

 When does it apply?